pizzaandcoffee/Geekbot.net/readme.md

 On your first run geekbot will ask for your bot token.

-You might need to pass some additional configuration (e.g. database credentials), these can be passed as commandline arguments.
+You might need to pass some additional configuration (e.g. database credentials), these can be passed as commandline arguments or environment variables.

-For a list of commandline arguments use `dotnet run -- -h`
+For a list of commandline arguments and environment variables use `dotnet run -- -h`

+All Environment Variables must be prefixed with `GEEKBOT_`

 ## Contributing